 Please be aware that the main ingredient, tolnaftate, is not FDA approved for toenails and only approved for skin conditions such as athletes foot and ringworm.

 Molecular AF™ Dynamic Oil combines Tolnaftate 1% and complementing natural anti-fungal ingredients.
 Our applicator brush targets the source of fungal infections in, around and under the infected area.
 This medication also is a physician in office dispense only.
 Not prescribed through a pharmacy.
 Cost is around $40 per bottle.

 This medication is, again, very similar to formula 3 and DermaTAF.
 They all use Tolnaftate and other additional natural ingredients.
-Basically this differ in the other ingredients.
-They all have the same 50%-60% success rate, but don’t forget in order for these topicals to be successful in treating or curing ugly toenails, you have to use additional measures such as filing, laser treatments, softening agents, twice a day use, 6+ months of use, etc.
+Basically, this differs in the other ingredients.
+They all have the same 50%-60% success rate but don’t forget in order for these topicals to be successful in treating or curing ugly toenails, you have to use additional measures such as filing, laser treatments, softening agents, twice a day use, 6+ months of use, etc.

 Mycocide Clinical NS

 Not sure if I’d use this product only because their website didn’t tell me the active ingredient and some of their links were not working (a sign of poor business management).
 Although, on the positive side, it does come with 2 coarse nail files, which is one of the most important things in helping cure ugly toenails.
 You can buy this at any local pharmacy retail store.
 Cost $10-$20 per 1 oz bottle.